 Using streaming media in Course Readings

 It is vitally important to consider copyright implications when providing access to media for your courses.
-See our Playing material in classrooms webpage and Copyright advice webpages to determine what is allowed under Copyright law in your specific circumstances.
+Consult the following pages to determine what is allowed under Copyright law in your specific circumstances:

 Most databases provide a basic citation for materials, however it is important to note that these are generally a standard format and will need to be updated to meet the University's citation guidelines.